 - 4.3.0.1 Agricultural uses shall take precedence within the agricultural areas. - 4.3.0.2 The two distinct agricultural areas are as follows: - a.
 Agricultural Area A. This is the area where prime agricultural lands predominate and is intended to provide for extensive field crops and confined feeding operations on large tracts of land.
-Non-agricultural use is discouraged, and subdivision is to be limited to conserve prime agricultural land and enable viability of agricultural operations in this area into the future. - b.
+Nonagricultural use is discouraged, and subdivision is to be limited to conserve prime agricultural land and enable viability of agricultural operations in this area into the future. - b.
 Agricultural Area B. This is the area outside of the Prime Agriculture Area and is intended to provide for a broad range of agriculture on large tracts of land.
 Non-agricultural use and subdivision may be considered but should be minimized to maintain agriculture as the priority land use; prevent land use conflicts; and avoid unduly encumbering or hindering existing and future agricultural operations in the area.

 - 4.3.0.3 Agricultural Area A is designated as the prime agricultural area. - 4.3.0.4 Applications for subdivision and development within the agricultural areas shall not interfere with the purpose and intent of the agricultural areas as described in Policy 4.3.0.2. - 4.3.0.5 Notwithstanding the above policies, an Agricultural Smallholding Overlay Area, identified on Map 4: Rural County Land Use Concept Map, has been established to provide subdivision opportunities for unique and diversified agricultural activities on smaller tracts of land. - 4.3.0.6 To conserve agricultural land, the amount of land converted to non-agricultural use shall be minimized through consideration of location and site design.
-Where possible, non-agricultural uses should be directed to lowcapability agricultural land. - 4.3.0.7 Soil, clay, and sand fill shall be carefully managed in the agricultural areas in order to conserve soils and prevent: - the spread of noxious weeds or pests such as Clubroot; - contamination of soil with hydrocarbons, metals, solvents, or any other contaminants; - degradation of soil/loss of prime agricultural land resulting from combining and/or mixing c. soil types; - alterations to wetlands and existing drainage patterns; and - an increase in the cost of development on lands intended for future development. - 4.3.0.8 The County will encourage and promote projects and initiatives such as Alternative Land Use Services (ALUS) that support conservation practices and agricultural stewardship.
+Where possible, non-agricultural uses should be directed to low-capability agricultural land. - 4.3.0.7 Soil, clay, and sand fill shall be carefully managed in the agricultural areas in order to conserve soils and prevent: - a. the spread of noxious weeds or pests such as Clubroot; - b. contamination of soil with hydrocarbons, metals, solvents, or any other contaminants; - degradation of soil/loss of prime agricultural land resulting from combining and/or mixing soil types; - d. alterations to wetlands and existing drainage patterns; and - e. an increase in the cost of development on lands intended for future development. - 4.3.0.8 The County will encourage and promote projects and initiatives such as Alternative Land Use Services (ALUS) that support conservation practices and agricultural stewardship. - 4.3.0.9 The County will discourage the conversion of Prime Agricultural Lands for non-agricultural projects such as energy facilities and corridors.